Introduction to Different Types of Inverters

 1) single-phase inverter

-This type of inverter consists of two thyristors and two diodes and connection is as shown in below figure.
+This type of inverter consists of two thyristors and two diodes, and the connection is as shown in figure below.

 Half-Bridge Inverter Circuit

-In this case, total DC voltage is Vs and divided into two equal parts Vs/2.
+In this case, the total DC voltage is Vs and divided into two equal parts, Vs/2.
 Time for one cycle is T sec.

-For the second half cycle of T/2 <t <T, thyristor T1 is commutated and T2 conducts.
+For the second half cycle of T/2 <t <T, thyristois r T1 is commutated and thyristor T2 conducts.
 During this period, the load voltage is -Vs/2 due to the lower source Vs/2.

 Vo = Vs/2